-We’re writing this article about Iran safety exactly few days after President of U.S. Donald Trump(now, the former president!), threatened Iran to target 52 historical and cultural sites in Iran and assassinated General Soleymani the head of Quds army, and in respond, Iran shot Us. military base in Iraq and tragically shot the Ukrainian airline 572 as the result of miscalculation and what they called: Human Mistake!
+We’re writing this article about Iran safety exactly few days after President of U.S. Donald Trump(now, the former president!), threatened Iran to target 52 historical and cultural sites in Iran and assassinated General Soleymani the head of Quds army, and in respond, Iran shot a Us. military base in Iraq!
 So, no worries!
 It’s right to the point.
 Moreover, as constant travelers we always have the pure honest information for the travelers.
 Without any sugar coating!
 To begin about if it’s safe to travel to Iran, we quickly mention that all nations are welcome in Iran unfortunately apart from Israeli citizens.
 That’s unfortunate, because we believe, no politics or fake media can interpret the real experience of a place and its people.
 Also countries that don’t have an embassy in Iran such as American, Britain and Canadian citizens need an arranged tour to visit Iran.

 Iran safety image in media Vs. reality